Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 #### The official CUDA images are too big, what do I do?
 The `devel` [image tags](https://hub.docker.com/r/nvidia/cuda/) are large since the CUDA toolkit ships with many libraries, a compiler and various command-line tools.\
 As a general rule of thumb, you shouldn’t ship your application with its build-time dependencies.
 We recommend to use [multi-stage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) for this purpose.
 Your final container image should use our `runtime` or `base` images.\
-Also, as of CUDA 9.0 we now ship a `base` [image tag](https://hub.docker.com/r/nvidia/cuda/) which bundles the strict minimum of dependencies.
+As of CUDA 9.0 we now ship a `base` [image tag](https://hub.docker.com/r/nvidia/cuda/) which bundles the strict minimum of dependencies.

 ## Ecosystem enablement